 The masterpiece is of ourselves, as we are of the masterpiece.

-In other words, when a vibrant piece of art is seen, and a person is stimulated, then we can connect with it in harmony.
+In other words, when we view a vibrant piece of art, and the viewer receives stimulation from this, we can connect with it in harmony.

 In order to understand a masterpiece, you must lay yourself low before it and await with bated breath its least utterance.
 An eminent Sung critic once made a charming confession.
 Said he: ‘In my young days I praised the master whose pictures I liked, but as my judgement matured I praised myself for liking what the masters had chosen to have me like.’

 The writer does mention art regularly throughout the Book of Tea and it’s clearly an extension of Teaism for him, being a cultural delight he held in the highest esteem.